Board of Trustees

 Passover Justice Resources

 Pesach is an important moment in the Jewish year in which we are encouraged to speak with family and friends about the very real needs of our world, the places where justice is lacking, where oppression abounds.
-Here are some great sites filled with readings and information to
+Here are some great sites filled with readings and information to help those conversations and actions along.

 **Please check back on this site as we will be updating it frequently in the weeks prior to Pesach.